Tom Flanagan (political scientist): Views

-Tom Flanagan adopts a libertarian point of view and defends personal freedom, particularly in academia.
+Flanagan adopts a libertarian point of view and defends personal freedom, particularly in academia.
 He self-describes as a Hayekian and was considered among the most conservative members of the Reform Party in 1998.

-Superiority of Western civilization and colonialism as justifiable and inevitable
+Superiority of Western civilization

 Flanagan adopts the philosophical analysis of John Locke and Emer de Vattel that European colonization of North America by Western civilization was justifiable and inevitable.
 (Note: John Locke, the Father of Classical Liberalism,(Locke, John.
 A Letter Concerning Toleration Routledge, New York, 1991. p.
 5 (Introduction))(Delaney, Tim.
 The march of unreason: science, democracy, and the new fundamentalism Oxford University Press, New York, 2005. p.
 18) (Godwin, Kenneth et al. School choice tradeoffs: liberty, equity, and diversity University of Texas Press, Austin, 2002. p.
 12).
 Locke's contributions to classical republicanism and liberal theory are reflected in the United States Declaration of Independence(Becker, Carl Lotus.
 The Declaration of Independence: A Study in the History of Political Ideas Harcourt, Brace, 1922. p.
 27)) He asserts that "European civilization was several thousand years more advanced than the Aboriginal cultures of North America both in technology and social organization" (Flanagan 2000:6).